oliviergaumond/eShopOnContainers/setup-azure.md

 ## Configure GitHub secrets
 We now need to create a few secrets in GitHub to configure the build and deploy pipelines.

 Most of the values needed were stored in variables from the previous script.
 You can print them in your shell.
-You can also not these values and in particular the password in a safe place, because you won't be able to retrieve them once you close your Clous Shell.
+You can also not these values and in particular the password in a safe place, because you won't be able to retrieve them once you close your Cloud Shell.
 ```
 echo $acrHost
 echo $spnId